 1. Why are there donate buttons on the website?

-Donate buttons on the website are mainly to cover general costs.
+Donate buttons on the website were mainly to cover general costs.
 I put them there since I spend a lot of time writing the articles and keeping them up to date.
 I do research, contact organizations, and check links to websites on a regular basis to keep the information accurate.

 2. Why are there affiliate links on the website?